Aakasham

 Aakasham is a 2007 Malayalam-language film directed by Sundar Das and starring Harishree Ashokan.

 Summary

-Manoharan is hardworking mechanic leading a happy life with his wife, kids, mother and brother in law.
+Manoharan is hardworking mechanic leading a happy life with his wife Bhanu, kids, mother Lakshmiyamma and brother in law.
 His greatest dream is to own a house for himself.
 But his life turns for the worst when the sketch of a person accused in a bomb blast shows a strange resemblance to him.
 Though everyone is sure that Manoharan is innocent, he himself develops a wild fear, and he absconds from his home.